 Endless tesco meal deals, the occasional wi-wo, various chocolatey snacks and an array of beverages from hoffi coffi’s selection may seem like the ideal exam diet, but it’s neither brain food nor budget-friendly.

 I know the struggles of exam time.
-That period when life seems suddenly empty of social interaction and full instead of that brain-frazzled feeling; a time when that lidl vanilla crown you promised yourself seems to be the only thing dragging you forward through the seemingly endless stack of revision notes.
+That period when lif0127e seems suddenly empty of social interaction and full instead of that brain-frazzled feeling; a time when that lidl vanilla crown you promised yourself seems to be the only thing dragging you forward through the seemingly endless stack of revision notes.
 Though rewarding yourself is an important part of revision, your body and brain need proper fuel for revision.
 Swap sugary snacks for high-protein ones like nuts, eat fresh fruit and vegetables and try not to consume too mach caffeine.

 Drop the Krispy Kreme and reach for the Kale.
 Here are my tips for eating well on a budget during exam time.

 Planning your (healthy) meals for the week means you will save time by avoiding frequent shopping trips, and money and calories by avoiding the lapses in willpower that accompany various walks through the bakery section.
 More money, more time and better brainpower for the coming exams; planning ahead is the number one tip.

 If you’re lacking in healthy meal ideas, there are lots online.
 Try BBC Good Food student recipes of some of our own Easy Eats blogs for some inspiration.
 Planning meals ahead also means that you can fully commit to a full library session, armed with positivity, high protein snacks and a brain-fuel-filled Tupperware.
 You can do this.

 Know what foods fuel the body and brain…